 - Get truck maintenance and repair jobs done or at least scheduled.
 Doing preventive maintenance is a good idea, too.

 - Investigate the claims of fuel additives for substantiation.
-Schedule tests on those that pass muster to see which ones give the greatest fuel economy comparison for return
+Schedule tests on those that pass muster to see which ones give the greatest fuel economy comparison for return on investment.

 - Determine if installing an APU, climate control device or in-truck electrification system is right for your truck and trucking business in place of idling.